1.3 Holistic Nursing Care

 The American Nurses Association (ANA) recently updated the definition of nursing as follows: “Nursing integrates the art and science of caring and focuses on the protection, promotion, and optimization of health and human functioning; prevention of illness and injury; facilitation of healing; and alleviation of suffering through compassionate presence.
 Nursing is the diagnosis and treatment of human responses and advocacy in the care of individuals, families, groups, communities, and populations in the recognition of the connection of all humanity.”[1]

-The ANA further describes nursing is a learned profession built on a core body of knowledge that integrates both the art and science of nursing.
+The ANA further describes nursing as a learned profession built on a core body of knowledge that integrates both the art and science of nursing.
 The art of nursing is defined as, “Unconditionally accepting the humanity of others, respecting their need for dignity and worth, while providing compassionate, comforting care.”[2]

 Nurses care for individuals holistically, including their emotional, spiritual, psychosocial, cultural, and physical needs.
 They consider problems, issues, and needs that the person experiences as a part of a family and a community throughout the nursing process.